cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 2. Implementing Sorted Insert Helper Function
 --------------------------------------------------------------------------

-Take a look at the `isort.c` source file to find the `sorted_insert` function is a helper function.
+Take a look at the `isort-int.c` source file to find the `sorted_insert` function is a helper function.
 It takes as input an array, a range to work on (`begin` to `end`), and a value to insert.
 The function can assume that the given range in the array is already sorted.
 The function should insert the given value into the correct location of the given range in order to preserve the invariant that this range of the array remains sorted.
 Note that `end` should be the index of one past the sorted region. `a[end]` must be a valid element in the array since after we insert the given value the sorted region will increase by one element.